 Also unlike many other domiciles, state captive regulators have funds, authorized under legislation passed in 2017, to cover expenses they incur in promoting the state's captive insurance industry.

-"This is an indication of how supportive state legislators are of the state's captive statute," said Stephen Briggs, legislative liaison with the Arizona Department of Insurance in Phoenix.
+"This is an indication of how supportive state legislators are of the state's captive statute," said Stephen Briggs, a legislative and public affairs officer with the Arizona Department of Insurance and Financial Institutions in Phoenix.

 Other factors propelling captive growth include the high quality and accessibility of captive regulators.